-Nine states tax ancillary service providers.
+Ten states tax ancillary service providers.
 Connecticut collects 6% of gross receipts of ambulatory surgical centers.
 Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
 Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
 The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
 New Jersey imposes a tax on ambulatory care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
 North Carolina charges \$75 per operating room for ambulatory surgical facilities.
-West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory, X-ray, and behavioral health services, and 1.75% on ambulatory service centers.
+Vermont charges 3.63% of net patient revenues of ambulance agencies.
+West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory and X-ray services, and 1.75% on ambulatory service centers.
 Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.

 Six states tax community and home care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
-Maine imposes a tax of 5% on the value of community support services for people with mental health diagnoses, intellectual disability, or autism, and home support services.
+Maine imposes a tax of 6% on the value of community support services for people with mental health diagnoses, intellectual disability, or autism, and home support services.
 Missouri's Department of Social Services sets a rate for in-home services, up to 6.5% of gross receipts.
 New York charges 6% of gross receipts of residential health-care facilities.
 North Carolina charges \$12.50 per bed annually for continuing care retirement communities that have nursing home beds or adult care home beds.
-Vermont imposes a tax of 19.3% of non-Medicare net operating revenues on home health agencies (up to 6% of net patient revenue).
+Vermont imposes a tax of 19.3% of non-Medicare net operating revenues on home health agencies (up to 6% of net patient revenue)-but for fiscal years 2017 and 2018 only, the tax is equal to 3.63% of net patient revenues.

 Five states tax pharmacy services.
-Three of those collect fixed amounts per prescription ( $25\phi$ in Alabama and $10\phi$ in Louisiana and Vermont).
+Three of those collect fixed amounts per prescription (10¢ in Alabama, Louisiana, and Vermont).
 Minnesota collects 2% of the charge for each prescription.
 Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services (1.82%), up to 5%.

 Five states tax psychiatric services.
 Kentucky charges up to 5.5% of gross revenue for psychiatric residential treatment.
 Mississippi collects from psychiatric residential treatment facilities rates up to the maximum allowed under federal law.
 Vermont imposes a tax of 4.21% of net patient revenues for mental hospitals and psychiatric care facilities.
-West Virginia collects 1.75% of gross receipts from providing psychological services.
+West Virginia collects

+1.75% of gross receipts from providing psychological services.
 Washington charges up to \$70 per non-Medicare inpatient-day.